SeeedJP/wioterminal-iotpnp-device/doc/wioterminal-human-detection-pir-get-started-guide.md

 4. Confirm the Wio Terminal appears as a storage device in your PC as "Arduino"
 5. Copy **wioterminal-human-detection-pir.uf2** to the **Arduino** drive

-## 4. Booting into the configuration mode
+## 4. Boot Wio Terminal into the configuration mode

 1. Turn on Wio Terminal while holding 3 buttons on the top of the device
 2. Confirm LCD displays `In configuration mode`

 ## 5. Configuring Wi-Fi

-1. Start the serial terminal applicaiton and configure the serial port number and baudrate
+1. Start the serial terminal application and configure the serial port number and baudrate
-2. In the serial terminal applicaiton, type `help`
+2. In the serial terminal application, type `help`

     Output example: